srikanth977/Srikanth-Embedded-Study/README.md

 # Bootloader for STM32F411CEUx
+## Version : 2.0
+This version brings a major overhaul of the bootloader application in both the micro as well as pc tool.

+### Concept:
+STM32F411CEUx has the application loaded at ```0x08020000```.

+In the design so far, we are overwriting the FLASH where the current firmware is already working.
+So during the entire process, if there is any breakage in firmware upgrade process, we may losse the running firmware also.

+To avoid such situation, I have proposed the design to backup the firmware to PC as binary file and then proceed with firmware update.
+This will ensure that there is atleast the backup of running firmware and can be restored using the same procedure if upgrade fails.

+### Challenge:
+In order to backup running firmware, we need to know the end address of the application as it may not occupy entire ```128KBytes``` and to optimize, we need to really copy only the REAL firmware and exlude the ```NULLS```.

+In Order to achieve this, during deployment of firmware, the size is stored in Sector 2 (configured in Bootloader) at address ```0x08008000```
+So during second deployment of application, we are checking this location for the size of running firmware and backing up to PC.

 ## Version : 1.1
 ### Whats New
 1. Added Minimal CRC Checks on the PCTool as well as in Microcontroller